Burgin’s Yard and Row

 He was also first cousin to Bob Burgin-Richardson whom we are about to meet.

-Then Bob Burgin (Mr. Burgin’s only son) with one daughter.
+Then Bob Burgin, Mr. Burgin’s only son, with one daughter, lived here.

-Daughter Lizzie Mary trained as a dressmaker and in 1893 married widower De Lacy Campbell Evans, a colliery clerk and local Methodist preacher.
+Lizzie Mary Burgin-Richardson went on to train as a dressmaker and in 1893 married widower De Lacy Campbell Evans, a colliery clerk and local Methodist preacher.

-Overlooked by Adeline, the other son of Robert senior and Mary was William Burgin-Richardson, born in 1830, a blacksmith working with his father in South Street.
+Overlooked by Adeline is the other son of Robert senior and Mary; he was William Burgin-Richardson, born in 1830, a blacksmith working with his father in South Street.

-And the other daughters of Robert senior and Mary (nee Wheatley) ….
+The other children of Robert senior and Mary (nee Wheatley) were …

 Two possibilities – which one was ‘Mrs. Butt’?
 What do you think?